-The financial statements are presented in Thai Baht, which is the Company's functional and presentation currency.
+The financial statements are presented in Thai Baht, which is the Group and the Company's functional and presentation currency.

 b) Transactions and balances

 Foreign currency transactions are translated into the functional currency using the exchange rates prevailing at the dates of the transactions.